You can now see your bank statements in the Mobile Banking app and Online Banking.

 The statement period is typically annual.
 The month you get your statement may depend on the savings account you opened.

 How do we provide statements?

-If you're paper-free, either because you chose to be or because this is part of your product's eligibility criteria, your documents, statements and some of your letters will be stored securely in eDocuments within Online Banking.
-Find out how to go paper-free and manage your statements online with our Online Banking guides and Video guides
+If you're paper-free, your statements will be stored in e-Documents within Mobile or Online Banking.
+You can find out how to go paper-free and manage your statements online with our Online Banking guides.

 Understanding your statement